 Honours College and Classes

 Students have various options in the Honours College.
 They can choose one of the seven faculty tracks, in which they can deepen or broaden their knowledge, or they can put together their own programme of study.
-Students who are enrolled in two bachelor’s programmes can opt for the Double Bachelor Plus Honours programme.
+Students who are enrolled in two bachelor’s programmes can opt for the Double Bachelor Plus honours programme.

 The seven faculties of Leiden University all offer an Honours College track.
 Some students choose the track at their own faculty, but others find it interesting and inspiring to choose a track in a very different field.
-Five of the seven faculty honours tracks are accessible to all honours students, thus enabling them to deepen or broaden their knowledge.
+Four of the seven faculty honours tracks are accessible to all honours students, thus enabling them to deepen or broaden their knowledge.
 As classes are small, students have regular contact with the lecturers and other students, which makes the teaching very personal.
 There is also plenty of opportunity for knowledge exchange.

 This video can not be shown because you did not accept cookies.You can leave our website to view this video.